mikigroup/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/storage.md

 }
 ```

-To test that this works, open a new shell session and configure it to use the `AccessKeyId` and `SecretAccessKey` you've just retrieved, and attempt to upload a file and then delete it:
+To test that this works, open a new shell session and configure it to use the `AccessKeyId` and `SecretAccessKey` you've just retrieved, and attempt to upload a file and then delete it, similar to the following:

 ```sh
 export AWS_ACCESS_KEY_ID=----------